Skip to main content

 3. Relative performance in apparel and textile-sensitive equities

-4. Whether the moderate bullish agreement in the model stack strengthens further on the next refresh
+4. Whether the moderate constructive agreement in the model stack strengthens further on the next refresh

 Bottom line